-2008:III.
+In this section we provide a quantitative characterization of the Great Recession.
+We suppose that the economy was buffeted by a sequence of shocks that began in 2008Q3.
 Using simple projection methods, we estimate how the economy would have evolved in the absence of those shocks.
 The difference between how the economy would have evolved and how it did evolve is what we define as the Great Recession.
 We then extend our modeling framework to incorporate four candidate shocks that in principle could have caused or impacted economic activity in the Great Recession.
 In addition, we provide an interpretation of monetary policy during the Great Recession, allowing for a binding ZLB and forward guidance.
 Finally, we discuss our strategy for stochastically simulating our model.

-A. Characterizing the Great Recession
+5.1.
+Characterizing the Great Recession

 The solid lines in Figure 4 display the behavior of key macroeconomic variables since 2001 which corresponds to the start of the recession prior to the Great Recession.
-Our sample ends in 2013:II.
+Our sample ends in 2013Q2.
 Note that we include two measures of the spread between the corporate-borrowing rate and the interest rate paid by the US government.
-Given the importance of these spreads we display their behavior from 1985:I to provide a better perspective on their evolution.
-Our benchmark spread measure corresponds to the one constructed in Gilchrist and Zakrajšek (2012)-henceforth, GZ.
-These data are displayed in panel M of Figure 4.
-Panel N of Figure 4 displays the Moody's seasoned Baa corporate bond yield relative to the yield on the ten-year Treasury bond.
+Given the importance of these spreads we display their behavior from 1985Q1 to provide a better perspective on their evolution.
+Our benchmark spread measure corresponds to the one constructed in Gilchrist and Zakrajšek (2012) (GZ).
+These data are displayed in the (4,1) element of Figure 4 displays the Moody's seasoned Baa corporate bond yield relative to the yield on the 10-year Treasury bond.